Lu Parker: Communications career

 In San Antonio, KABB TV hired Parker to serve as a weekend anchor and reporter.
 Parker was promoted to main anchor in 2000.
 In February 2003, she became the host for "Great Day SA" at KENS 5, which is San Antonio's top-rated live entertainment morning show.

 KTLA

 In January 2005, she moved to Los Angeles to join Frank Buckley as co-anchor for KTLA's "KTLA Prime News" on weekends.
 In 2007, Parker began to co-anchor the weekday "KTLA Morning News" at 5:00 A.M and 6:00 A.M. with Cher Calvin.
 Parker has been the anchor for the 11am - 2pm and 3pm newscasts at KTLA since 2015.
 She has won multiple Emmy Awards for her work.

 Parker has made appearances on "Larry King Live" and E!
 Entertainment Television.
 She has acted in some films and television shows, most often as a news anchor.

 In 2016, she partnered with Maria Shriver and KTLA creating an inspirational webshow titled The Path with Lu Parker.

+In February 2026, Parker was laid off by KTLA.